PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ## MESSAGES NOTIFICATIONS

-When a new message is sent by the customer and/or by the merchant, then it's displayed in the notifications in the header.
+When a new message is sent by a customer or a visitor, then it's displayed in the notifications (bell) in the header.

 If you click on it, the thread is opened (view page) and all the messages notifications are removed.